-For the one duplicate sample that was collected during the study, the RPD for the ammonia results was greater than acceptable and resulted in rejection of the data.
+For the one duplicate sample that was collected during the study, the RPD for the aluminum (Al) and titanium (Ti) results were greater than acceptable and resulted in rejection of the data (Table 3).
 Potential reasons for this discrepancy include lack of precision and consistency in sample collection and/or analytical procedures, environmental heterogeneity and/or improper handling of samples.
-Because all other parameters had acceptable RPDs between the two samples, it is difficult to ascertain the cause of the high RPD observed for ammonia content.